UPDATED How I cold emailed my way onto 27 of the top sales podcasts

 Sara and I realized that social proof should be the foundation of our client acquisition strategy.

-In the last 8 months, our goal was to reach out to every top sales podcast out there.
+In the first part of 2018, our goal was to reach out to every top sales podcast out there.

 I’m going to share behind the scenes of the process we used to land 27 (and counting) interviews on top sales podcasts like…